Phase 3 Extended

 “Count on Me NC” is a statewide public health initiative program.
 A joint partnership between North Carolina Restaurant and Lodging Association, Visit NC and North Carolina State University, the public-private partnership provides specific guidance to restaurants, hotels, and other public-facing businesses on best cleaning practices and safety protocols.
 Centered around an evidence-based training program, “Count on Me” incorporates the best available science, and all training and materials follow a rigorous content development and review process.
 The program is also designed to empower customers to make a commitment to do their part to help keep everyone safe and healthy.
 Wilmington and Beaches travel partners have the opportunity to participate in training courses and earn “Count on Me NC” seals to display at their businesses.
 Find a map and list here of our Count on Me NC travel and related businesses who have completed industry-specific COVID-19 training, and check back for a regularly updated list.

 Restaurants in North Carolina and in Wilmington and our island beaches can open for on-premise dining (indoors/outdoors) with limits on capacity.
 Breweries, wineries and distilleries can open under the same enhanced requirements that restaurants must follow.
 Face coverings for employees are mandatory.
 Guests are required to wear face coverings at all times unless they are actively eating or drinking.
 Bars' outdoor seating areas may reopen, subject to capacity limits and other restrictions.
 Indoor bar areas remain closed.
-Nightclubs and lounges can open subject to reduced capacity limits and other requirements [see EO 176 FAQs].
+Nightclubs and lounges can open subject to reduced capacity limits and other requirements.
 Delivery, take-out, curbside pickup and carry-out food purchases are still viable options and encouraged.
+Effective through January 29, 2021, restaurant dining rooms must be closed at 10 p.m., but the businesses may remain open for takeout, curbside and delivery.

-In accordance with the Governors’ orders, restaurants must end the sale of alcoholic beverages at 11 p.m. for consumption on site.
+In accordance with the Governor's orders, restaurants must end the sale of alcoholic beverages at 9 p.m. for consumption on site.
 This order does not affect sales of alcoholic beverages for consumption off premises, therefore takeout and delivery of beer and wine in closed containers is still allowed until 2 a.m.
+Restaurants and bars are allowed to sell mixed drinks for take-out and delivery.
 Please check specific restaurant websites and social media pages, or contact the business directly to confirm what services they are offering.
 View our list of restaurants in the area including many with outdoor dining available.

 Places of Interest & Things to do